Organic Garden Watering Cheat Sheet

 Squash/zucchini- Keep soil just barely damp until seeds germinate and begin to grow.
 Too much water will cause seed rot.
 Once growing, keep garden soil evenly moist.

 Tomatoes- Water seeds lightly and cover with a humidity dome.
-Once growing, allow soil to dry on top between waterings, but do not let them wilt.
+Once growing, allow soil to dry on top between watering, but do not let them wilt.
 Once transplanted, continue to water very lightly to help establish roots.

-Leave the Organic Garden Watering Page and Go To the Garden Bed Preparation Page
+Leave the Organic Garden Watering Page and